 Pork and Sauerkraut for the New Year [RECIPE]

-You’d think since I’m German that I’d have learned of eating pork and sauerkraut on New Year’s Day through my mom or grandma, but my family isn’t really big on traditions like that, so I never even knew it existed until I lived in Pennsylvania.
+You’d think since I’m German on my dad’s side that I would have learned of the tradition of eating pork and sauerkraut on New Year’s Day as a kid, but my family isn’t really big on food traditions, so I didn’t even know this tradition existed until I lived in Pennsylvania.

-This tradition of eating pork and sauerkraut on New Year’s day is both German and Pennsylvania Dutch and the story goes like this:
+This reason for the tradition of eating pork and sauerkraut on New Year’s day goes like this:

-- Cook on high for 1 hour, then cook on Low for 5 to 6 hours.
-Or if you’re cooking it overnight, pop it in the slow cooker on low after the ball drops New Year’s Even and when you get up New Year’s day (8 hours on low in the slow cooker), it’ll be done.
+If the pork loin is too big for your slow cooker, cut it so that it will fit.
+Season with caraway seeds, salt and pepper.
+Pour sauerkraut over the roast.Cover and cook on high for 1 hour, then cook on Low for 5 to 6 hours.
+Or if you’re cooking it overnight, pop it in the slow cooker on low after the ball drops on New Year’s Eve and when you get up New Year’s day (8 hours on low in the slow cooker), it’ll be done.